FionaLippert/FluxRGNN/README.md

 ```
 This will estimate Shapley values for a range of model outputs (for FluxRGNN+ this includes bird densities, take-off, landing, migration traffic rate, flight direction, and flight speed).

-The [Weights&Biases](https://wandb.ai/home) sweep configuration `scripts/sweep_explanations_spring.yaml` and `scripts/sweep_explanations_fall.yaml` can be used to easily run multiple nights in parallel.
+Alternatively, the [Weights&Biases](https://wandb.ai/home) sweep configuration `scripts/sweep_explanations_spring.yaml` and `scripts/sweep_explanations_fall.yaml` can be used to easily run multiple nights in parallel.